Introducing the Loser Bracket

 Of course, every tournament is different and each match can end in an upset.
 But statistically, building your Loser Bracket around the “Rule 2″ seconded by “Rule 1″ formula will provide the best seeding possible.

-Of course, as a tournament organizer, you can also have it your way and edit your brackets just by clicking on a participant name.
-But most of the time, just trust us : we’ve thought about it well enough !
+Of course, as a tournament organizer, you can also have it your way and modify your brackets to get exactly what you want!